BaileySiber/SassySlacky/README.md

-# SassySlacky
+# Sassy
-SassySlacky is a Slack scheduler monster bot that was created using Google Calendar, Slack, and DialogueFlow APIs
+Sassy is a Slack scheduler monster bot that was created using Google Calendar, Slack, and DialogueFlow APIs.

-https://www.youtube.com/watch?v=acwEWRaiVmE
+A demo video can be found here: https://www.youtube.com/watch?v=acwEWRaiVmE

 Features: